praveensonu/MELU/readme.md

 python mmlu.py
 ```

-Token diversity will be calculated on all the datasets at once
+Token diversity will be calculated on all the results at once
 ```bash
 python token_diversity.py
 ```